Basin View

 Basin View faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 12.7%, significantly lower than the NSW average of 32.2%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+This indicates a need for targeted educational initiatives.
 Bachelor degrees are the most common at 9.0%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.5%).
-Trade and technical skills are prominent, with 46.9% of residents aged 15+ holding vocational credentials - advanced diplomas (10.0%) and certificates (36.9%).
+Trade and technical skills are prevalent, with 46.9% of residents aged 15+ holding vocational credentials - advanced diplomas (10.0%) and certificates (36.9%).

-A substantial 24.6% of the population is actively pursuing formal education, including 10.0% in primary education, 8.8% in secondary education, and 1.5% in tertiary education.
+A total of 24.6% of the population is actively pursuing formal education, including 10.0% in primary education, 8.8% in secondary education, and 1.5% in tertiary education.

 Frequently Asked Questions - Education